Winter Family Backpacking and Camping in the Cairngorms

-When we prepared our February family backpacking trip in Scotland, we expected beautiful mountains, unspoilt wilderness and, yes, questionable winter weather.
+When we prepared our February 2017 family backpacking trip in Scotland, we expected beautiful mountains, unspoilt wilderness and, yes, questionable winter weather.
 I know.
 Winter backpacking and Scotland don’t seem like they should belong in the same sentence but here‘s a dumb challenge for you: we said we would go camping every month in 2017.
 Freezing temperatures and blizzards were not going to get in our way and I had always dreamed of camping in the Cairngorms National Park, this slice of Scottish Highlands with Arctic conditions.
-Though it may sound like bad parenting, rest assured that my girls (ages 11 and 13) love an adventure (and have a good sense of humor).
+Good thing my girls (then ages 11 and 13) love an adventure and have a good sense of humor.

 * This post contains affiliate links.